Australian car import reforms 2020 update

-- The industry code of practice for left- to right-hand drive conversions will be updated to take into account for modern vehicle construction and design methods.
+- The industry code of practice for left-to-right-hand drive conversions will be updated to take into account modern vehicle construction and design methods.

-While these make it a lot easier for businesses to provide and buyers to purchase imported vehicles, there is still a commitment to actively improving, and not just maintaining, existing quality standards with the introduction of third-party vehicle-by-vehicle inspections.
-All Registered Automotive Workshop Scheme (RAWS) supplied vehicles will be required to undergo third-party inspection to confirm:
+While these make it a lot easier for businesses to provide and for buyers to purchase imported vehicles, there is still a commitment to actively improving and not just maintaining existing quality standards with the introduction of third-party vehicle-by-vehicle inspections.
+All Registered Automotive Workshop Scheme (RAWS) supplied vehicles will be required to undergo third-party inspection to confirm that: